A Stancu Variant of Sz\'asz-Mirakjan-Kantorovich type Operators: Approximation Properties and Asymptotic Analysis: Abstract

 \section{Abstract}

-The present article deals with the approximation properties of modification of Stancu variant of the Sz$\acute{\text{a}}$sz-Mirakjan Kantorovich type operators.
-The order of approximation is determined in the term of modulus of continuity and second order of smoothness.
-Also in same section, we establish the rate of convergence in the Lipschit's sapce.
-A relation is derived by means of Peetre-$K$ functional for the rate of convergence and some direct results are discussed.
-Asymptotic formula is derived for the said operators to check the asymptotic behavior.
-Some convergence properties are discussed in weighted spaces using weight function.
-Moreover, using the weighted modulus of continuity, Quantitative Voronovskaya type and Gr$\ddot{\text{u}}$ss Voronovskaya-type theorem are obtained.
-Here we study the rate of convergence of the said operators in terms of functions with derivative of bounded variations.
-At last, the graphical representations and table of numerical errors are given and a comparison takes place in the support of result.
+This paper investigates the generalized version of the Stancu variant Sz\'asz-Mirakjan Kantorovich type operators.
+We determine the order of approximation in terms of modulus of continuity and second-order modulus of smoothness; along with this, we derive the result for the rate of convergence in Lipschitz spaces.
+An asymptotic formula is presented to describe the asymptotic behavior of the said operators.
+Furthermore, some convergence properties and Quantitative Voronovskaya-type as well as Gr\"{u}ss Voronovskaya-type theorems are proved using the weighted modulus of continuity in weighted spaces.
+In addition, we determine the error bound in the approximation of the functions whose derivatives are of bounded variation.
+Finally, we provide numerical examples in support of our theoretical findings.

-\subjclass \textbf{MSC 2010}: {41A25, 41A35, 41A36}.
+\subjclass \textbf{MSC 2010}: {41A25, 41A35, 41A36}

-\textbf{Keywords:} Sz$\acute{\text{a}}$sz-Mirakjan operators, Kantorovich type operators, modulus of continuity, rate of convergence, weighted approximation, bounded variation.
+\textbf{Keywords:} Sz$\acute{\text{a}}$sz-Mirakjan operators, Kantorovich type operators, modulus of continuity, rate of convergence, weighted approximation, bounded variation